rkulla/vimogen/README.md

 Installation is optional and is as simple as installing a shell script.

 Create a manifest file called $HOME/.vimogen_repos that consists of just git repositories.
-I supplied a ample .vimogen_repos file which contains the plugins that I like to use; make up your own, though.
+I supplied a sample .vimogen_repos file which contains the plugins that I like to use; make up your own, though.

 Note that Vimogen wil auto-enerate $HOME/.vimogen_repos if you run it